 The scary thing about drunk driving is that even if you aren’t the person drinking, you could be involved in a crash due to another driver’s inability to make proper judgments.
 That is why it is up to every driver to make the conscious choice to hand over their keys to a designated driver or simply call a cab to keep the roads safe.
 Operating a vehicle already takes focus and concentration when sober, so adding in alcohol with mind-altering side effects puts everybody’s life at risk.
 An average drunk driver has driven drunk 87 times before an initial arrest; this could be a contributing reason why in 2008, alcohol-impaired driving accidents that ended in death composed for 32% of all vehicle fatalities in the United States.
 One in three people will be involved in an alcohol-induced automobile crash in their lifetime – that is 33% of the population that will either put other’s lives in danger or be a victim of a crash due to alcohol.

 How do I protect myself from drunk driving?

-First, there are breathalyzers available for purchase that can aid in a judgement call after you have consumed one or more alcoholic beverages.
-If you are concerned about the judgement of a friend who has offered to drive, it might be a good option to keep a breathalyzer in your car to make a factual and educated decision.
+First, there are breathalyzers available for purchase that can aid in a judgment call after you have consumed one or more alcoholic beverages.
+If you are concerned about the judgment of a friend who has offered to drive, it might be a good option to keep a breathalyzer in your car to make a factual and educated decision.

 Know your limits – if you are going out to dinner with friends and you know you need to drive home, limit yourself to a glass or two of wine.
 Be smart, if you are considering having a few more drinks on your night out, step outside and call an Uber, that’s what they are there for!
 What is more important, getting home safely and spending $20 on a comfortable ride home or risking your life and others, along with potential fines and jail time to drive home drunk?